LISTEN

 They have been compared to Neil Young and The Black Keys.

-Blind Pony plays some of LA’s premier venues: The Viper Room, The Mint,The Echo, The Escondite, Paladino’s, Davey Wayne’s, Silverlake Lounge, The Cinema Bar, Maui Sugar Mill and many others.
+Blind Pony plays some of LA’s premier venues: The Viper Room, The Mint,The Echo, The Escondite, Davey Wayne’s, Silverlake Lounge, The Cinema Bar, Maui Sugar Mill and many others.

 THE SIREN 7:30